rust-lang/rust-wiki-backup/Rustpkg.md

 # What's Rustpkg?

-Rustpkg is a revamp of Cargo that brings awesome new features such as a build system described in build scripts.
+Rustpkg is a tool that brings features such as a build system described in build scripts.
 It's a purely functional package manager that has no central sources of any kind, but rather installs via URLs.
 It's similar to how Go's `go get` tool works, except Rustpkg requires a central metadata file (`pkg.rs`) in the repository, archive or folder